Supreme Court tackles case about praying football coach

 Associated Press

 WASHINGTON (AP) — A coach who crosses himself before a game.
-A math teacher reads the Bible aloud before the bell rings.
-A coach who hosts an after-school Christian group in their home.
+A teacher who reads the Bible aloud before the bell rings.
+A coach who hosts an after-school Christian youth group in his home.

 Supreme Court justices discussed all those hypothetical scenarios Monday while hearing arguments about a former public high school football coach from Washington state who wanted to kneel and pray on the field after games.
-The justices were wrestling with how to balance the religious and free speech rights of teachers and coaches with the rights of students not to feel pressured into participating.
+The justices were wrestling with how to balance the religious and free speech rights of teachers and coaches with the rights of students not to feel pressured into participating in religious practices.

+The court’s conservative majority seemed sympathetic to the coach while its three liberals seemed more skeptical.
+The outcome could strengthen the acceptability of some religious practices in the public school setting.

+Justice Brett Kavanaugh, who played basketball in high school himself and has coached his daughters’ teams, suggested that there’s a difference between a coach praying in a huddle with students or in the locker room and “when players are disbursing after the game.”
+“This wasn’t, you know, ‘Huddle up, team,’” Kavauagh said at one point, suggesting the coach’s practice was acceptable.

+Justice Amy Coney Barrett asked what if the coach had instead run an after-school religious youth group at his home, with students free to join or not.
+Would the school have been able to object to that, she asked.
-“This doesn’t seem like a new problem,” Justice Stephen Breyer said at one point during arguments at the high court that lasted nearly two hours, despite being scheduled for just one.

-Justices at various points brought up other actions a teacher or coach might take like wearing ashes on Ash Wednesday, kneeling during the national anthem to oppose racism and putting political lawn signs in their yard.
+Arguments at the high court lasted nearly two hours, despite being scheduled for just one.
+The justices and the lawyers arguing the case at various points discussed teachers and coaches who might wear ashes on their foreheads on Ash Wednesday, oppose racism by kneeling during the national anthem or express a political opinion by putting signs in their home’s yard.
 Former NFL player Tim Tebow, who was known for kneeling in prayer on the field, and Egyptian soccer star Mohamed Salah, a Muslim who kneels and touches his forehead to the ground after a goal, also came up.

-The case before the justices on Monday involves Joseph Kennedy, a Christian and former football coach at Bremerton High School in Bremerton, Washington.
-For years, the coach would kneel at the center of the field following games and lead students in prayer.
-The school district eventually learned what he was doing and asked him to stop.

-Kennedy stopped leading students in prayer but wanted to continue praying, with students free to join.
-His lawyers say the Constitution’s freedom of speech and freedom of religion guarantees should allow that practice.
+Justice Samuel Alito, borrowing from the news, asked about protesting the Russian invasion of Ukraine and what if the coach had, instead of praying, gone out to the center of the field and “all he did was to wave a Ukranian flag.”
+Would he have been disciplined?
+Yes, a lawyer for the school district said, because the district “doesn’t want its event taken over for political speech.”

+The Supreme Court previously declined to get involved in the case at an earlier stage in 2019.
+At that time Alito wrote for himself and three other conservatives — Kavanaugh and Justices Neil Gorsuch and Clarence Thomas — that a lower court decision in favor of the school district was “troubling” for its “understanding of the free speech rights of public school teachers.”
+But they agreed with the decision not to take the case up at the time.

 A decision is expected before the court begins its summer recess.